Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 1932, playing primarily in the divisions of the regional Associação de Futebol

-moved into the Estádio José Gomes (also known as Estádio da Reboleira) in 1934.
+moved into the Estádio José Gomes, also known as Estádio da Reboleira, in 1934.

-Farense were defeated 2-0 after the first game had ended 1-1 after extra time
+SC Farense were defeated 2-0 after the first game had ended 1-1 after extra time

 propelling the side forward.
+The

-following season Estrela competed in the UEFA Cup Winners Cup, where they
+following season, Estrela competed in the UEFA Cup Winners' Cup, where they

-with Manuel Fernandes in charge of the team before being replaced by Jesualdo
+This was with Manuel Fernandes in charge of the team before being replaced by Jesualdo

 goals of Gaúcho gave Estrela a decent finish in 1996-97 before Jorge Jesus was

 appointed as head coach for the 1997-98 campaign.
-The top flight was renamed

 was secured back to the top flight after a gap of two seasons under old boss